Our tip will be online shortly. Please check back soon.

 The first championship race of The Festival, the Champion Hurdle is the pinnacle of the two mile hurdling division and culmination of years of hard work for many horses.
 Won in the past by Istabraq, Hurricane Fly and, most recently, Annie Power, it is always an exciting race and this renewal promises the same again.

 Looking as though the World Hurdle would be his target, plans have changed for Yanworth who now has his eyes set on this race due to the appearance of Unowhatimeanharry into the staying scene for J P McManus.
 A lightly raced seven-year-old, he lost nothing in defeat when finishing second in the Neptune Novices’ Hurdle to Yorkhill.
-Returning this season with a gritty performance in the Ascot Hurdle, he then dropped back to two miles to win the Christmas Hurdle, although he was not particularly fluent that day.
-He will need to improve his jumping and he still, in some senses, needs to prove two miles is his optimum.
-But he is a talented horse and has a good chance of continuing to improve this season.
+Returning this season with a gritty performance in the Ascot Hurdle, he then dropped back to two miles to win the Christmas Hurdle, digging in deep to win comfortably in the end ahead of The New One.
+He backed up that success when showing brilliant battling capabilities to win the Kingwell Hurdle at Wincanton in February, proving he also has the stamina for a Champion Hurdle.
+The galloping track that is Cheltenham will play to all of his strengths and contrary to popular belief, you do need stamina if you are to win a Champion Hurdle.
+Mark Walsh will take the ride in place of the injured Barry Geraghty which is another positive as Mark is a very assured and talented rider.
+He looks the all around package for this race and has to be respected.

 Impressive does not do justice to the turn of foot that Petit Mouchoir showed in the Ryanair Hurdle, as he easily dismissed Nichols Canyon and Ivanovich Gorbatov in convincing style.
 That helped boost his credentials no end and made amends for his fall in the Fighting Fifth at Newcastle on his penultimate start, where he was still travelling well at the time.
-If he continues to progress then it is not hard to see why he is being steadily backed for the race (33/1 into 9/1).
-It will be interesting to see if he continues to improve as the season progresses.
+A further boost to his chances came at Leopardstown in January, once again seeing of Nichols Canyon in the Irish Champion Hurdle, though he did look tired towards the finish.
+The main Irish threat for this seasons renewal, he does look dangerous as he is clearly an improving commodity.
+If given a soft lead he would be even more dangerous and as a ground versatile sort, he is another who has to be considered a main player.

 Another horse who is improving race by race is Brain Power, and with his handicap mark going up and up it would not be a surprise to see him entered into the race.
 He is thrice raced this season, not showing his true running on his return at Cheltenham due to the soft ground conditions.
 However, he has won both of his races since in good style, with the latest Grade 3 win at Ascot a career best.
 Nicky Henderson may well have no choice but to aim for the race with his handicap mark looking too high for the County Hurdle.
 He is certainly a lively contender for the team at Seven Barrows.